Edmund Neupert: Biography

 He was now best remembered as the soloist at the world premiere of Edvard Grieg's Piano Concerto in A minor.
 This occurred on 3 April 1869 in the Casino Concert Hall in Copenhagen, with the Royal Danish Orchestra conducted by Holger Simon Paulli.
 The piano used for the performance was lent for the occasion by Anton Rubinstein, who attended the concert.
 Grieg himself was not present, due to commitments back home in Norway.
 Neupert was also the dedicatee of the second edition of the concerto (Rikard Nordraak was the original dedicatee), and was said to have actually composed the cadenza in the first movement.

 Family

-In 1870, Neupert was married to Hilda Bergh (1848–1934) and the couple had one son Robert Isidor Neuper (1871-1894).

-He died in New York City and was buried at Vår Frelsers gravlund in Oslo.
+In 1870, Neupert was married to Hilda Bergh (1848–1934) and the couple had one son Robert Isidor Neuper (1871–1894).
+He died on 22 June 1888, in New York City and was buried at Vår Frelsers gravlund in Oslo.